Rules & Regulations

 Frequently Asked Questions

 Yes, you can.
 A typical round-the-island trip covers approximately 1,200 km to 1,400 km.
-Please let us know your planned route, your height/weight, and whether you will be riding with a passenger (pillion).
+Please let us know your planned route, your height/weight/storage, and whether you will be riding with a passenger (pillion).
 This helps us recommend the scooter or motorcycle that best fits your needs.

 Yes, all scooters come with a mobile phone mount (supporting phones up to 6 inches).
 Smaller scooters may require a power bank as they do not have charging ports.